The List

 Schindler’s List – DONE – 9/13/09

-Dr. Strangelove (or How I Learned to Stop Worrying and Love the Bomb) - DONE - 3/19/13 – I appreciate the political significance of this film but I found myself tremendously bored watching it.
+Dr. Strangelove (or How I Learned to Stop Worrying and Love the Bomb) – DONE – 3/19/13 – I appreciate the political significance of this film but I found it really boring after the beginning.
 The same joke went on for hours.
 I wanted to like it, and I’m not saying it wasn’t good.
 But I didn’t like it.
 Felt the same way about Catch-22 when I read it.
-Everyone else seemed to really like both.
+Everyone else seemed to really like both, and they are certainly classics.

 Heart of Darkness – Joseph Conrad - DONE – 11/16/09 – Finished it on the beach in Ko Phi Phi.
 Fantastic book, everyone who loves the English language should read it.